JvanKatwijk/eti-stuff/README.md

 When constructing, select the input device of choice in the CMake command, for example

       cmake -DRTLSDR=ON  # for DABSticks
-      cmake -DRAWFILES=ON # for u8 raw files
+or    cmake -DRAWFILES=ON # for u8 raw files
       make
       sudo make install